If you are a faculty or staff member making an obligated report, click here.

 Confidential reporting: You can ask a confidential reporter not to share any information with anyone else without your permission unless they fear you will harm yourself or someone else.
 Confidential reporters on campus are Health & Counseling Center staff, SAPR advocates, and any student employee except Housing Assistants.
 Only the person you are talking to will know who you are.
 There will not be a Title IX investigation.

-Obligatory reporting: The President and Vice Presidents, faculty members, staff supervisors, student services staff (except student workers), and house advisors must report information about sexual and relationship violence to the Title IX Coordinator or Community Safety, even if you don’t want them to share the information.
+Obligatory reporting: The President and Vice Presidents, faculty members, staff supervisors, student services staff (except student workers), and house advisors must report information about sexual and relationship violence to the Title IX Coordinator (or their designees, including Community Safety), even if you don’t want them to share the information.
 The person you are talking to, the Title IX Coordinator, Community Safety, Dean of Students, the Assistant Dean of Sexual Assault Prevention & Response, and possibly Residence Life and Health & Counseling Center staff will know who you are.
 The college will initiate a Title IX investigation.
 Depending on the situation, the college may also contact law enforcement and/or file a complaint with the Sexual Misconduct Board.
 (Please note: if a survivor is under 18, all college employees are required to report physical or sexual assault to Child Protective Services.)

 You can talk to the Assistant Dean of Sexual Assault Prevention & Response and if she does not become aware of the name of the perpetrator, she does not have to give your name when she makes a Title IX report.